magician-project/magician_main_board/README.md

 This project implements a **multi-laser distance sensing and light control system** on an **Arduino Nano (ATmega328P)**.

+The software that drives this PCB (along with the Camera/ATI/Teensy) is the [Magician Grabber](https://github.com/magician-project/magician_grabber)

 It integrates:

 - **3x VL53L0X time-of-flight distance sensors** (over I²C, with unique addresses via XSHUT control)